carolzhou/multiPhATE2/README.md

 1) In the main output directory (PipelineOutput/), the following files and directories are written:

-* Output directories, one for each genome processed through PhATE (see below)
+* Output directories, one for each genome processed through PhATE (see below for contents)
-* CGP\_RESULTS/ directory - Output from the CompareGeneProfiles analysis (see below)
+* CGP\_RESULTS/ directory - Output from the CompareGeneProfiles analysis (see below for contents)
-* GENOMICS\_RESULTS/ directory  - Output from the Comparative Genomics modue (see below)
+* GENOMICS\_RESULTS/ directory  - Output from the Comparative Genomics modue (see below for contents)
 * Log files

 2) Under each genome's output directory, the following directories and files are written: